Caregiver Corner: When Someone You Love Sustains a Brain Injury

 In the blink of an eye, your entire life can change.
-When someone you love sustains a serious brain injury, your life may never be the same.
+When someone you love sustains a serious personal injury, your life may never be the same.
 From the moment they are injured you may be thrown into the role of being the primary caregiver and breadwinner all at the same time.
 This can make life even more difficult for families who are already struggling to make ends meet.

 Brain injuries affect nearly 1.4 million Americans every single year.
 About 47% of these injuries occur to individuals who are single and 37% were living with their parents at the time of the injury, making their parents the primary caregivers for their suddenly severely injured children.
 The degree of severity depends largely on the amount of trauma the brain sustained and the specific location of the injury itself.
 Brain injury victims may need constant around-the-clock care to perform their basic daily needs or they may need simple lifestyle modifications to remain mostly independent.